armbian/build/documentation/user-faq.md

 # What to download?

-Each board is fully supported with three basic system options: Debian Wheezy, Jessie and Ubuntu Trusty + one desktop build per board.
+Each board is fully supported with three basic system options: Debian Wheezy, Jessie and Ubuntu Trusty desktop build per board.

 # Which kernel to use?

 All stable kernels are production ready, but you should use them for different purpuses:

- * for headless server or light desktop operations use vanilla kernel (linux-image-next-[KERNELFAMILY](http://forum.armbian.com/index.php/topic/211-kernel-update-procedure-has-been-changed/))
+ * for headless server or light desktop operations use vanilla kernel (linux-image-next-[kernelfamily](http://forum.armbian.com/index.php/topic/211-kernel-update-procedure-has-been-changed/))
- * for using video acceleration, audio, IR, NAND, ... you should stick to legacy (linux-image-[KERNELFAMILY](http://forum.armbian.com/index.php/topic/211-kernel-update-procedure-has-been-changed/))
+ * for using video acceleration, audio, IR, NAND, ... you should stick to legacy (linux-image-[kernelfamily](http://forum.armbian.com/index.php/topic/211-kernel-update-procedure-has-been-changed/))

 # How to prepare SD card?